kontent-ai/delivery-sdk-js/readme.md

 You can register an `ElementResolver` to map custom elements into dedicated element models and work with data more effectively.

-For example, if you have a custom `color` element in your Kontent project with json data like:
+For example, if you have a custom `color` element in your Kontent.ai project with json data like:

 ```json
  "color": {